Sourdough Rye Bread

 Final Rising

-Add the 1 cup of flour that you set aside.
-Add 1412 cups water and mix well (knead).
-You will again have wet mud.
+Add the flour that you set aside.
+Add 14-12 cups water and mix well (knead).
+You will again have sticky wet mud with the “right” degree of wetness.

 Baking

-Let the bread cool for at least an hour before cutting it.
+Let the bread cool on a cooling rack for at least an hour before cutting it.

 Eating

 Slice it thin – 14" or 5 mm.
 Use a serrated knife.
 Ideally it will be a narrow, serrated bread knife, otherwise the bread may stick to it.
+(It may stick anyway but this is not really a problem.)
 The bread will be hard to cut, heavy, moist, and delicious.

 Do not expect fluffy.
 It will not happen.
 This is solid, sturdy, nutritious bread that is a “main course”.
 It does not play a subordinate role as just a container for a sandwich.

-Enjoy it by itself, or with hummus, cashew cheese, peanut butter, avocado, or, for lacto–vegetarians, cheese.
+Enjoy it by itself, or as an open-faced sandwich with a spread of hummus, cashew cheese, peanut butter, or avocado.
+It is improved when toasted.

 Culture Maintenance